Slogans of the United States Army: 2001 to 2006

 "Army of ONE" was a relatively short-lived recruiting slogan.
-Misunderstood, it was for Officers, Non-Commissioned Officers, and Enlisted.
 It replaced the popular "Be All You Can Be" and was replaced in 2006 by the new slogan "Army Strong".
 The reason for the replacement, states Frank Luntz, is that the slogan "Army of One" is contrary to the idea of teamwork.

 2006 to 2018

-"Army Strong" is the recruiting slogan that has been used for more than a decade by the United States Army.
+"Army Strong" was the recruiting slogan used for more than a decade by the United States Army.
 The composer of the music used in the Army Strong television advertisements is Mark Isham.

 2018 to 2023

 The Army debuted a new recruiting slogan, "Warriors Wanted," in October 2018.
-The Army updated the recruiting slogan to "What's Your Warrior?" in 2019.
+The Army changed the slogan to "What's Your Warrior?" in 2019.
 The slogan launched on broadcast, print and digital properties in November 2019 and used "soldier stories" to persuade youths to enlist.

-2023
+2023 to present

-The Army has returned to the recruiting slogan of "Be All You Can Be."
-The effective date is March 8, 2023.
+The Army has returned to the recruiting slogan of "Be All You Can Be." with an effective date of March 8, 2023.